gyulanemeth/bluefox.email/email-marketing-concepts/strategy/index.md

 ### Goal Setting

-**Goal setting** means defining specific, measurable objectives — like list growth, engagement, or revenue — before you plan campaigns, so every send has a clear purpose.
+**Goal setting** means defining specific, measurable objectives, like list growth, engagement, or revenue, before you plan campaigns, so every send has a clear purpose.

 [Read more](/email-marketing-concepts/strategy/goal-setting)